The Austin Calendar Is Your Income Calendar

 Strategic Pricing for F1

-Premium pricing for properties within 10 miles of COTA: If your property is on the South Congress/Zilker side of town, F1 is a major revenue opportunity.
+Premium pricing for properties within an easy drive of COTA: If your property is in central, south, or southeast Austin, F1 is a major revenue opportunity.
 Price accordingly.

 Minimal lift for distant properties: If you're in North Austin, F1 doesn't materially move the needle.
 Don't overindex on it.